![]() |

 With a free e-mail subscription, you'll never miss a one!

-A dear friend, spoken with regret: “I don’t really like oatmeal.”
+A dear friend spoke with regret, "I don’t really like oatmeal."

-Me, responding with confidence: “Then you’re not using enough salt.”
+I responded with confidence, "Then you’re not using enough salt."

 What does surprise me is that the Microwave Creamy Oatmeal with Peanut Butter that’s been my go-to breakfast three or four or even five mornings a week for the last fifteen or so years now – that’s three thousand bowls of oatmeal! – has new competition been displaced.

 The second secret to good oatmeal?
 Milk!
-Even a small measure of milk yields oatmeal that’s light and creamy at the same time.
+Cooking oats with even a small measure of milk yields oatmeal that’s light and creamy at the same time.

 The third secret to great oatmeal?
 A mix of steel-cut oats and old-fashioned rolled oats.
 The combination makes for a heady texture, fulsome and satisfying.